huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Oracle.md

 2. Grant ```INSERT```, ```UPDATE```, and ```DELETE``` privileges to the user configured for Replicant

-3. Navigate to Oracle's extractor configurations
+3. Navigate to the extractor configuration file
    ```BASH
    vi conf/src/oracle.yaml
    ```
-4. Under the Realtime Section, make the necessary changes as follows
+4. Under the Realtime Section, make the necessary changes as follows:
      ```YAML
+     realtime:
        heartbeat:
          enable: true
          schema: "REPLICANT" #Replace REPLCIANT with your schema name
          table-name [20.09.14.3]: replicate_io_cdc_heartbeat #Replace replicate_io_cdc_heartbeat with your heartbeat table's name if applicable
          column-name [20.10.07.9]: timestamp #Replace timestamp with your heartbeat table's column name if applicable
-     ```

-## VII.
-Setup Filter Configuration

-1. Navigate to the filter configuration file
-    ```BASH
-    vi filter/oracle_filter.yaml
-    ```

-2. Make the necessary changes as shown below:
-    ```YAML
-    allow:
-      schema: "REPLICANT" #Replace REPLICANT with the name of your schema
-      types: [TABLE] #Enter the applicable object type: TABLE or VIEW or TABLE,VIEW

-      ##Below, you can specify which tables within the schema will be replicated.
-If not specified, all tables will be replicated.

-      allow:
-        Orders: #Replace Orders with the name of the table you want to replicate
-          #The parameters below are optional
-          allow: [column1, column2] #You may replace column1, column2 with a list of specific columns within this table you want to replicate.
-          #To replicate all columns in this table, remove this configuration
-          conditions: "O_ORDERKEY < 5000" #Enter the predicate that you want to apply during replication

-        Customers: #Replace Customers with the name of the table you want to replicate
-          #The parameters below are optional
-          block: [column1, column2] #You may replace column1, column2 with a list of columns to blacklist within this table;
-          #all other columns will be allowed
-          conditions: "C_CUSTKEY < 5000" #Enter the predicate that you want to apply during replication
      ```